jstehli/linux-cfg/README.md

 # linux-cfg
-This stores readme file(s) that help setting up linux the way I like it.
+This stores readme file(s) that help setting up linux & android phones the way I like it.